garage-education/website/content/docs/apache-spark/_index.md

 ### Ch.04-01: Introduction

-In this live video, we will explain the following topics:
+In this lesson, we will explain the following topics:
 - Understand the course structure and objectives.
 - Familiarize with the course references and resources.
 - Learn about the prerequisites needed for the course.